marcio777/cadmus/README.md

 A Primer in Java

 ## Contributing
 Files are stored in the `src` folder.
-Help is wanted, particularly with translations.
+Help is wanted, particularly with translations and serverside web development.

 ### Instructions for those who've never used GitHub before
 To contribute: